 Or our ever spinning thoughts and concerns about collapse get into a feeding frenzy and lead us into depression.
 An accurate analysis of the most probable future is bleak, as we saw when we examined the ecological reality of our times.
 Too many people have committed suicide from within this very depression.
 The view here is meant to remind us to seek a balance, to set aside our involvement with these thoughts, these non-things for a while.
 If we can do so, it makes space for more pure encounters with the wonderful things our planet has to offer.
 In a renewal of our awareness of things we find refreshment for our hearts.
 Being quite we can listen and hear the specific things still hum with joyful raw existence, the TA DUM of things mentioned last week.

 It may well be that within the next few decades upheavals for the record books will come to pass.
 Perhaps the worst nightmares of pollution and extinction will become the reality of the future.
+Perhaps nothing short of nuclear war will stop the madness.
 Perhaps.
-Only the ego that has been somewhat tamed can admit all these results of its most careful scientific analysis can never be more than perhaps, a probability.
+Only an ego that has been somewhat tamed can admit all these results of its most careful scientific analysis can never be more than perhaps before the events, a probability.
 In the meantime what is outside your front door today?
 Who is in your life right now?
 Globally, what is actually in the headlines?
 Even when the headlines are full of horrors notice how they are dispersed in time and place; there is no unrelenting, non-stop suffering since all these events are as impermanent as everything else.
 It is worth recalling that even in the midst of a war zone the number of minutes in which violence occurs is a small percentage of the time.

-Breaking out of the ecocrisis depression or waking up in the age of limits involves turning the right key.
+Breaking out of the ecocrisis depression, or as I have it in my tag line waking up in the age of limits, involves turning the right key.
 In this case David Bowie gave us the key in Up the Hill Backwards, namely, “It’s got nothing to do with you, if one can grasp it.”
 Flipping the awareness off the ego and its concerns and onto the outer reaches of your awareness of all life is like taking a fresh swim in a cool creek.
 There are energy flows through the ecosystem that surrounds you right now that are enchantingly complex and can become transparent to your understanding.
 All it takes is a shift in the center of gravity.
-That is talking poetically but really there is a growing enchantment with the ways existence unfolds on the earth; as you study you see and seeing, feel… You need to ask yourself where the greatest value ultimately lies; is it with yourself alone or with all the other sentient beings partaking of this self-same life?
-When it is the later you revel in the sacredness of the world, you finish turning the key with the mantra, “yes and thank-you.”
+That is talking poetically but really there can be a growing enchantment with the ways existence unfolds on the earth; as you study you see and seeing, feel… You need to ask yourself where the greatest value ultimately lies; is it with yourself alone or with all the other sentient beings partaking of this self-same life?
+When it is the later you revel in the sacredness of the world.
+That is the key; you turn the key to unlock your prison door when you can say from the heart “yes and thank-you.”

 To play along this week just sit with a flame or a flower, spend some focused time with it.
 This specific thing has just as much existence as you do.
 Ask yourself just what is it you think is going on here?